Infrasonics/rust-clockkit-sys/README.md

+# Archived
+This project has been archived since newer versions of [rust-clockkit](https://github.com/Infrasonics/rust-clockkit) will not rely on C-bindings but rather bridge to C++.

 # Caveats
 - includes bingen-generated bindings for amd64 in a file to save the dependency, other architectures need to use `--features make_bindings`.